Aliases for CDY1 Gene

 GeneCards Summary for CDY1 Gene

 CDY1 (Chromodomain Protein, Y-Linked, 1) is a Protein Coding gene.
-Diseases associated with CDY1 include male infertility and y chromosome infertility.
+Diseases associated with CDY1 include male reproductive system disease and reproductive system disease.
 GO annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
 An important paralog of this gene is CDY1B.

 UniProtKB/Swiss-Prot for CDY1 Gene